Underground Radio Operations

 equipment becomes more generally available.

-of underground radio exercises so that others may benefit from the lessons
+reports of underground radio exercises so that others may benefit from

 Radio Tests on the Nene Valley Railway undertaken in